 The combat in “Mass Effect: Andromeda” is also more fast paced than in previous games.
 Ryder is very mobile and can jump around the map, constantly moving to get the upper hand on enemies.
 Leveling up received some changes as well.
 The player still has skill tiers in which they can pick certain abilities, such as being more skilled with using an assault rifle or using telekinetic-like powers with their biotics.
 What is different from past games is the fact that players are no longer restricted in their future ability options due to the class they chose at the beginning of the game.
 This both opens up and diminishes the value of choice in the matter.
 Classes are no longer restricted, which means there is no point in having classes in the first place.

 Multiplayer mode from “Mass Effect 3” also makes a return in Andromeda.
 It is still the standard seven-wave survival mode with a few random objectives, such as targeting specific enemies or capturing certain areas, implemented in each round.
 The multiplayer is a fun distraction that gives you the ability to unlock new characters and weapons from packs, creating an incentive to keep playing the game.

 There were several technical bugs that I experienced while playing the game.
 Facial animations were a constant but minor issue.
 In dialogue sections, especially with the human characters, the way the face moved felt robotic and unnatural.
 There were also a few incidents in both multi- and single-player mode where I would literally fall out of the map because Ryder wouldn’t recognize the ground as solid matter or get stuck on an invisible object and would have to exit out of the game to reset it.

-Despite the technical and narrative issues I had with the game, it was still a blast to play.
+Despite the technical and narrative issues I had to with the game, it was still a blast to play.
 If anyone is a fan of science-fiction, fantasy or the role-playing genre, then this is a great game to play.